 - Best for: Soundproofing rooms

 Soundproof drywall is composed of laminated drywall made with a mix of wood fibers, gypsum, and polymers increasing the STC (sound transmission class).

-This drywall is denser than regular drywall so it might be a little harder to cut than other types of drywall.
+This drywall is denser than regular drywall, so it might be a little harder to cut than other popular options.
 Due to its soundproofing characteristics, it is used in areas where noise is a problem or when silence is required in a room.

 Soundproof drywall might be used in your family room walls, or if you're a musician, it makes a great option for music rooms.
 It's typically expensive, costing about $40 to $55 for a 4- by 8-foot panel.

 When it comes to choosing the right type of drywall for your home, consider its use and the room it will be installed in.
 For example, most living rooms and bedrooms are suitable for regular drywall, but bathrooms and kitchens should have moisture-resistant options like green board.
 Purple drywall may be necessary in bathrooms that see considerable amounts of water around the shower walls.